 The Enterprise plan comes with everything in the Business plan plus unlimited sheets, single sign-on, enterprise access controls, directory integrations, chargeback reports, user merge, and the ability to send emails from your domain email addresses.

 With the Enterprise plan, you’re definitely getting an upgrade from the Standard Business package.
-But the plan lacks some of the tools that really take a spreadsheet to the next level.
-This is especially true if you want to take advantage of Smartsheet’s premium add-ons.
+But the plan still lacks some of the tools that really take enterprise project management to the next level.

 10,000ft by Smartsheet

 To be clear, 10,000ft by Smartsheet is not a project management tool.
 But we definitely recommend it for businesses that want to fill the gaps with features not offered in a traditional Smartsheet plan.